Flare576/dotfiles/README.md

 jira link
 ```

-The `r(eviewed)` command is a good example of combining several actions together if you want to add your own!
+The `r(eviewed)` command is a good example of combining several actions together if you want to add
+your own!

-The last thing I want to mention is that all of the views you see are 100% configurable; see the `.jira.d/templates` folder.
+The last thing I want to mention is that all of the views you see are 100% configurable; see the
+`.jira.d/templates` folder.

-#### Jira
+#### Jira Commands

 | Command | Params | Result |
 |---------|--------|--------|
 | jira w[orkon] | TicketID (e.g., PROJECT-123) | Set global story/ticket for `jira` commands |